bencelder/VCB-local-labels/README.md

 If this is the final stage before running the simulator, you'll want to have the output file be named ```your-circuit-path.vcbasm```

 There is no error catching implemented.
 Malformed input may not result in an error message/crash, but will likely produce broken code.

+To do:
+- Better handling of comments
+- Use . instead of _ for local labels